Cookies on the Gambling Commission website

 The impact of coronavirus (COVID-19)

-The COVID-19 lockdowns that were first introduced in March 2020 have had a significant impact on gambling behaviour and the financial circumstances of players.
+The coronavirus lockdowns that were first introduced in March 2020 have had a significant impact on gambling behaviour and the financial circumstances of players.
 The Institute for Government website provides a timeline of United Kingdom (UK) government coronavirus lockdowns and measures (opens in new tab) (PDF) and for the impact on gambling behaviour, see the Gambling Commission’s Consumer COVID-19 research.

 These changes were introduced by the end of October 2021.
 Towards the end of 2021, COVID-19 rates had begun to rise again (the preceding lockdown period ended on 19 July 2021) with the spread of the Omicron variant.
-In early December, the country moved to 'Plan B' measures, meaning working from home was encouraged with compulsory face masks in most public indoor venues and NHS COVID passes for specific settings.
+In early December, the country moved to 'Plan B' measures, meaning working from home was encouraged with compulsory face masks in most public indoor venues and NHS coronavirus passes for specific settings.

 An increase in COVID-19 rates is associated with a reduction in land-based gambling, although the impact would be significantly less for this period compared with the periods with mandatory closures.
-A simple hypothesis associated with an increased reluctance to gamble in venues due to COVID-19 is that this could lead to some displacement to remote gambling.
-We did not see a significant increase in online gambling because of the COVID-19 lockdowns.
+A simple hypothesis associated with an increased reluctance to gamble in venues due to coronavirus is that this could lead to some displacement to remote gambling.
+We did not see a significant increase in online gambling because of the coronavirus lockdowns.

 Previous section